One of the most neglected elements of financial planning is proper and in-depth estate planning

-In addition to making sure all beneficiaries are in order*, a good estate plan takes a look at potential tax liabilities upon death and examines the potential solutions to those in advance.
-A common example is a family cottage.
-If there are not many assets left other than the cottage, it may be that the tax bill will force a sale of the cottage even though that may not have been the purpose of the parents or grandparents.
+In addition to ensuring all beneficiaries are in order*, a good estate plan looks at potential tax liabilities upon death.
+It examines the possible solutions to those in advance.
+A typical example is a family cottage.
+If there are not many assets left other than the cottage, it may be that the tax bill will force a sale of the cabin even though that may not have been the purpose of the parents or grandparents.

-Another major issue is streamlining the estate.
-Some estates can take years to settle but if they are set up well, all the financial assets can be settled within weeks.
+Another significant issue is streamlining the estate.
+Some estates can take years to settle, but if they are set up well, all financial assets should be settled within weeks.

 *Free tip* If you make your beneficiary designation on RRSPs and Pensions as ‘the estate of…,’ these assets will not flow through efficiently to family members.
 It is almost always advisable to name a person rather than an estate.

 Ultimately, no one wants to leave loved ones with too little or give too much of their assets away to taxes.
 A good estate plan will try to account for this as much as possible in advance.
 Do you have a living will?